The newborn stage is challenging enough as it is. Get a head start and discover the best newborn tips and tricks to help you care for your new baby.

 7. Swaddle your baby for better sleep

-For months, your baby grew accustomed to the tight spaces of your womb.
-To go from the fetal position to lying flat on his back isn’t the easiest transition.
-He also has the Moro reflex, which explains the sudden flailing of the arms that can startle him awake or even hit him on the face.
+For months, your baby got used to the tight spaces of the womb—going from the fetal position to lying flat on his back isn’t the easiest transition.
+He also has the Moro reflex, or the sudden flailing of the arms that can startle him awake or even hit him on the face.

-Enter the swaddle.
-By wrapping your baby systematically in a blanket, you’ll prevent his arms from flailing and waking him up.
-And by recreating the snugness of the womb, you’re more likely to help your baby sleep longer stretches.
+By wrapping your baby in a blanket, you’ll prevent his arms from flailing and waking him up.
+And by recreating the snugness of the womb, you’re more likely to help him sleep longer stretches.

 Here’s how to swaddle your baby: